-- (a) The subject member has five (5) calendar days to review the finalized FTD Agreement recommendation.
-If the FTD is not returned back to the supervisor within five (5) calendar days, the employee will be deemed to have waived this process and the investigation will proceed. - (b) Once Phase III is completed and agreed upon by the subject employee the FTD is: - (i) Closed - (ii) Becomes public record - (iii) Is available for inspection by employees and members of the public pursuant to establishment procedures. - (c) By signing the FTD agreement, the subject member agrees that: - (i) The member is participating in the FTD process freely and without any expressed or implied threat, promise or intimidation - (ii) The member does not wish to contest the factual allegations in the complaint. - (iii) The member waives their rights under Chapter 112, F.S.
-"Law Enforcement Officers' and Correctional Officers' Rights."

-- (iv) The member waives any and all further appeals concerning the investigation and discipline imposed through this agreement. - (v) Discipline imposed as a result of any agreement may be used for purposes of progressive and cumulative discipline for future disciplinary action. - (vi) If applicable, the member must still participate in a witness interview concerning the same investigation involving another subject employee.
+- a.
+The subject member has five (5) calendar days to review the finalized FTD Agreement recommendation.
+If the FTD is not returned back to the supervisor within five (5) calendar days, the employee will be deemed to have waived this process and the investigation will proceed. - b.
+Once Phase III is completed and agreed upon by the subject employee the FTD is: - i.
+Closed - ii.
+Becomes public record - iii.
+Is available for inspection by employees and members of the public pursuant to establishment procedures. - c.
+By signing the FTD agreement, the subject member agrees that: - i.
+The member is participating in the FTD process freely and without any expressed or implied threat, promise or intimidation - ii.
+The member does not wish to contest the factual allegations in the complaint. - iii.
+The member waives their rights under Chapter 112, F.S.
+"Law Enforcement Officers' and Correctional Officers' Rights." - iv.
+The member waives any and all further appeals concerning the investigation and discipline imposed through this agreement. - v.
+Discipline imposed as a result of any agreement may be used for purposes of progressive and cumulative discipline for future disciplinary action. - vi.
+If applicable, the member must still participate in a witness interview concerning the same investigation involving another subject employee.

-(d) This FTD shall serve as the Employee Notice of Intended Disciplinary Action as well as the Employee Notice of Disciplinary Action and shall not establish binding precedent on the Sheriff in other cases.
+- d.
+This FTD shall serve as the Employee Notice of Intended Disciplinary Action as well as the Employee Notice of Disciplinary Action and shall not establish binding precedent on the Sheriff in other cases.

-(e) A copy of the signed FTD will be sent to the:
+- e.
+A copy of the signed FTD will be sent to the:

-- (i) Subject Employee
+- i.
+Subject Employee

-- (ii) Appropriate Division Commander
+- ii.
+Appropriate Division Commander

-- (iii) Office of Professional Standards - to be placed in the employee's discipline file.
+- iii.
+Office of Professional Standards - to be placed in the employee's discipline file.

-- (iv) Human Resources Bureau
+- iv.
+Human Resources Bureau

-- (v) Accounting and Budget Bureau
+- v.
+Accounting and Budget Bureau

-(C) General Provisions for FTD Agreement of Administrative Investigation Agreement Cases
+C. General Provisions for FTD Agreement of Administrative Investigation Agreement Cases

-- (1) Any subject member who signs this agreement must still participate in a witness interview concerning the same investigation involving another employee. - (2) An agreement reached between the subject member and the agency shall not establish binding precedent on the Sheriff in other cases. - (3) Any discipline imposed shall not exceed the guidelines of the Disciplinary Matrix.
+- a.
+Any subject member who signs this agreement must still participate in a witness interview concerning the same investigation involving another employee. - b.
+An agreement reached between the subject member and the agency shall not establish binding precedent on the Sheriff in other cases. - c.
+Any discipline imposed shall not exceed the guidelines of the Disciplinary Matrix.

-LAYOFFS AND RECALL
+ARTICLE 7 LAYOFFS AND RECALL